yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a position with specific details
+1. User requests to create a position with specific details.

-2. AddressBook adds a position with given details
+2. PlayBook adds a position with given details.

     Use case ends.

 **Extensions**

 * 1a.
-Position detail is invalid
+Position detail is invalid.

   * 1a1.
-AddressBook shows an error message
+PlayBook shows an error message.

     Use case ends.

 * 2a.
-Position already exists
+Position already exists.

   * 2a1.
-AddressBook shows an error message
+PlayBook shows an error message.

     Use case ends.